SergiyGrimoldi/AutoSortingSystem/README.md

 Got to line ***25***
 and insert your directory.
 (This this must be the directory contains all the files to be sorted)

-> ddirectory_to_scan = "/Your/Full/Directory/To/Scan" ## da modificare in base alla direcotry che si vuole riordinare
+> directory_to_scan = "/Your/Full/Directory/To/Scan" ## da modificare in base alla direcotry che si vuole riordinare

 ## How program works